DeepaliSonii/College-Placement-Readiness-Market-Fit-Analysis/README.md

 # College Placement Readiness & Market Fit Analysis

 ## 📌 Project Overview
-This project analyzes student data and resumes to predict placement readiness, identify skill gaps, and evaluate market fit.
+This project is a placement readiness prediction system that analyzes a student’s academic and skill profile to estimate their chances of getting placed.
+It uses an XGBoost machine learning model to predict placement outcomes The system also calculates a readiness score.
+Additionally, skill gap analysis and market fit evaluation.
+The project aims to help students understand their strengths and areas for improvement for better career preparation.
 ---

 ## 🚀 Features